Cruise Ship handling

 Although Norfolk’s involvement with the modern cruise industry is relatively new, we have catered for various ships from small expedition vessels of 150-200 passengers requiring inclusive touring such as beachside lunches and bushwalking, to high end vessels of 600-700 passengers seeking a more pampered experience such as Seabourn and Regent lines to the larger 1600-1900 passenger vessels looking for 1200-1400 tour spots in the day.

 Click here for more information on activities available on Norfolk Island for visiting cruise ships.
+If you’re after a list of cruise ships that are scheduled to call into Norfolk Island check out our cruise ship calendar.

 If you’d like some more information about our cruise ship handling facilities, please use the contact form below.